 Heaton Park is a historical area in Manchester that is spread over 600 acres.
 It is the perfect place to escape the city and enjoy the greeery and attractions on offer.
 Heaton Park has play areas, cafes, outdoor concerts, a boating lake and the beautifully restored Heaton Hall.

 Manchester is only 2.5 hours by train from London, so why not jump on a train and book a serviced apartment in Manchester to stay in.
-There is plenty to see, do and experience in Manchester!
+There is so many places to visit in Manchester along with plenty to see, do and experience!

 This post was written in collaboration with City Base Apartments.